FudaWiki/fudawiki-files/tehonbiki.md

 Tehonbiki [手本引き] is a gambling game where players compete against the banker in guessing the correct number (from 1 to 6) of the chosen card.

 Traditionally, this game does not use hanafuda or kabufuda decks.
-Instead, two different sets of cards made specifically for this game are used, as well as wooden tiles.
+Instead, two different sets of [karuta](/en/karuta) made specifically for this game are used, as well as wooden tiles.
 All of them represent the numbers 1 to 6.

 In addition, there are special rectangular chips which can be used for indicating special bets.